Skip to content

 The compile time part

 next-yak uses two webpack loaders to transform your code.
-The first loader is responsible for transforming the usages of the tagged template literals (like styled and css) and the second loader is responsible for transforming the styles into real CSS.
+The first loader is responsible for transforming the usages of the tagged template literals (like styled and css), the second loader reads the results from the first loader, resolves cross module dependencies and writes the finished css in a css module file.

-The first loader takes in the source code and transforms the tagged template literals into next-yak runtime function calls with the imported styles (from the second loader) as arguments.
+The first loader takes in the source code and transforms the tagged template literals into next-yak runtime function calls with the imported styles (from the final css module output) as arguments.
 It also transforms the dynamic parts of the tagged template literals into function calls with the properties as argument and adds it as css value to the style object.

 Add style import